jhpyle/docassemble/demo.md

   This block is related to the "roles" system that was initialized in the previous block.
 (This is an advanced feature.)

-  When docassemble needs to ask a question that requires a role other than the role of the current user, it needs to display a special message for the user.
+  When a Steward needs to ask a question that requires a role other than the role of the current user, it needs to display a special message for the user.
 It does this by searching for a question that offers to define the variable "role_event," and displaying that question.
 The question above is an example of such a question.
-It will be displayed in the event of a "role change" because it contains the directive "event: role_event."
+It will be displayed in the event of a "role change" because it contains the component "event: role_event."
 ---
 objects:
   - case: Case